 Scientists from Harvard Medical School found that NAD+ directly regulates protein interactions, which may protect the cell against cancer, radiation and aging.(DKosig | iStock)

-Scientists from Harvard Medical School made a discovery in 2017 so interesting that it attracted the attention of NASA.
+Scientists from Harvard Medical School made a discovery so interesting that it attracted the attention of NASA.
 The study published in Science could lead to a drug for reversing aging and improving DNA repair, even helping NASA get astronauts to Mars.

 The ability of cells to repair DNA declines as we age, allowing damage to accumulate eventually leading to cell malfunction.
 A molecule, nicotinamide adenine dinucleotide (NAD+), that is naturally present throughout our bodies regulates protein-to-protein interactions which control DNA repair.
 Treating mice with an NAD+ booster, nicotinamide mononucleotide (NMN), improved their ability to repair DNA damage from radiation exposure and old age.
 Astronauts’ DNA also experience damage from cosmic radiation and NMN may help them recover from missions in the future.